sunfishcode/rfcs/text/0000-io-safety.md

 [drawbacks]: #drawbacks

 Drawbacks include:

- - This implies that crates with APIs that use file descriptors, such as `nix`, should change such functions to be `unsafe`, and code using those APIs would need to be updated.
+ - This implies that crates with APIs that use file descriptors, such as `nix`, should either change such functions to be `unsafe`, or change them to use types that make stronger guarantees.
  - This would require changes to crates using `AsRawFd` or `IntoRawFd` to accept "any file-like type" or "any socket-like type", such as `socket2`'s [`SockRef::from`].
 One option is to make those functions `unsafe`.
 Another